clarive/cla-casperjs-plugin/README.md

 Also check your File path is correct so the program system can find it.

-**Variable required**
+**Parameter required**

 ```yaml
 Error in rulebook (compile): Required argument(s) missing for op "casper_script": "file_path"
 ```

-Make sure you have all required variables defined.
+Make sure you have all required parameters defined.

 **Not allowed variable**